exnx/footprints/README.md

 optional
 output_dir:  output path, otherwise, will go to same parent dir of input frames

 description:  this will take the color frames and detect the aruco markers, and create masks in a separate directory.
+Note, each run only has 1 camera that has detectable footprints.
+So you'll need to find this folder (using color frames) for each run, but likely the camera serial number will be the only thing that changes.
+So use the command line below, just changing the run number. e.g., run1, run2, run3 etc.

+windows example:
+python detect_from_frames.py --input_dir C:\Users\GuibasLab\Desktop\new_videos\run3\032622073591\color